BryceRussell/my-awesome-astro/FAQ.md

 # FAQ

-Most of this information can be found in [docs](https://docs.astro.build) start there first, this is just a place for me to keep a record of commonly asked questions
+Most of this information can be found in [docs](https://docs.astro.build), start there first.
+This is just a place for me to keep a record of commonly asked questions in #support

 ## Questions